 Tapping into the expertise and knowledge base at Heriot-Watt, led by Dr Robin Westacott in Chemical Engineering, this Knowledge Transfer Partnership sought to identify and implement a means of reducing the environmental impact of Caledonian Aerotech's cleaning process, improve its effectiveness and realise large cost savings.

-The company’s challenges include having to meet increasingly stringent environmental standards in Europe and the US and a changing manufacturing process, which can result in severe process quality issues.
-Caledonian and Heriot-Watt have been working closely to significantly improve production quality, and throughput, while at the same time reducing fugitive emissions to the atmosphere from degreasing facilities.
+The company's challenges included having to meet increasingly stringent environmental standards in Europe and the US and a changing manufacturing process, which can result in severe process quality issues.
+Caledonian and the University worked closely to significantly improve production quality and throughput, while at the same time reducing fugitive emissions to the atmosphere from degreasing facilities.

 Results of the partnership

-The partnership with Heriot-Watt enables Caledonian to access a huge knowledge base and research facilitates that have resulted in the implementation of latest technologies.
+The partnership enabled Caledonian to access a huge knowledge base and research facilitates that have resulted in the implementation of latest technologies.

 It improved the company's ability to minimise the environmental impact of its nickel alloy turnings cleaning process, as well as enabling the development of a new process for cleaning titanium, which in turn facilitated Caledonian Aerotech's entrance into a previously closed market in the US.